frederic-perez/AmE-dictionary/data/idioms.md

 __in retrospect__ :two: Considering or analyzing the past, with the knowledge that one has now.
 __in short order__ :four: With no delay; quickly.
 Quickly, efficiently, and without any delays. _The repair shouldn’t take long at all.
 We’ll get you on the road in short order._ _Bob is the best trainer.
 He’ll whip you into shape in short order._
 __in someone’s shoes__ If you talk about being in someone’s shoes, you are describing how you would feel or act if you were in the same situation as them. _Stop and think how you would feel if you were in his shoes._ _If I were in her shoes, I’d probably want an explanation._ _If you were in his shoes what would you do?_
+__in spades__ :dart: In large quantity or to an extreme degree. _A con artist needs charm, and she had it in spades._ _No carrier has ever blocked or discriminated in spades._
 __in stitches__
 __in tall cotton__ In a time or period of great success or wellbeing; doing very well.
 __in the back__ In the back part of a building; in the back room of a building. _He’s not in the shop right now.
 I’ll see if he’s in the back._